Hundreds attend vigil for slain German politician | DW | 22.06.2019

 Read more: German politician's death 'execution,' says civic head

-"He was murdered like Christ," deacon of the local Protestant church district Gernot Gerlach told those who gathered.
+"He was murdered as a Christian," Gernot Gerlach, deacon of the local Protestant church district, told those who gathered.

 Lübcke, head of the administrative district of Kassel, was shot in the head at close range on his village terrace early in June.